-A Daily Blog (est. 10/2012) dedicated to quality writing, original content and a healthy dose of entertainment from "A Vagabond in God's Big Pond" Explore etymology with WORLD WIDE WORDS (Archived Link).
-PUNS FOR INTELLIGENT PEOPLE will tickle your fancy.
-The WAYBAC MACHINE will take you back in time. +++Plus +++ read my book ALPHA OMEGA M.D. coming in Spring of 2019.
-Read about The Space Family McKinney at your own pace in = THE RETURN TRIP and The NULL Solution, Episode Catalogs for both in the "links" section. as well as Constance Caraway ~ Forever Mastadon.
-We are in the midst of Alpha Omega M.D., concluding near the end of the year. — If you have not viewed this blog on a PC or Tablet, you don't know what you're missing.
+A Daily Blog (est. 10/2012) dedicated to quality writing, original content and a healthy dose of entertainment from "A Vagabond in God's Big Pond" Don't forget Wild Card Saturdays AND PUNS FOR INTELLIGENT PEOPLE will tickle your fancy. +++Plus +++ read my book Read about The Space Family McKinney at your own pace = THE RETURN TRIP concluding Mid-winter 2021 and The NULL Solution to follow in 2021.
+Episode Catalogs for all books in the "links" section: Constance Caraway ~ Forever Mastadon and Alpha Omega M.D. ***** If you have not viewed this blog on a PC, Laptop or Tablet, you don't know what you're missing.

 Big Stick ideology, Big Stick diplomacy, or Big Stick policy refers to U.S. PresidentTheodore Roosevelt’s foreign policy: “speak softly, and carry a big stick.”
 Roosevelt attributed the term to a West African proverb, “Speak softly and carry a big stick; you will go far,” but the claim that it originated in West Africa has been disputed.
 The idea of negotiating peacefully, simultaneously threatening with the “big stick”, or the military, ties in heavily with the idea of Realpolitik, which implies a pursuit of political power that resembles Machiavellian ideals.
 Roosevelt first used the phrase in a speech at the Minnesota State Fair on September 2, 1901,four days before the assassination of President William McKinley who died eight days later, which subsequently thrust Roosevelt into the presidency.
 Roosevelt referred to the phrase earlier (January 26, 1900) in a letter to Henry W. Sprague of the Union League Club, mentioning his liking of the phrase in a bout of happiness after forcing New York‘s Republican committee to pull support away from a corrupt financial adviser.
 Roosevelt attributed the term as “a West African proverb”, and was seen at the time as evidence of Roosevelt’s “prolific” reading habits.
 Roosevelt described his style of foreign policy as “the exercise of intelligent forethought and of decisive action sufficiently far in advance of any likely crisis”.
 However, it is also rumored that Roosevelt himself first made the phrase publicly known, and that he meant it was West African proverb only metaphorically.